stephanemora/azure-docs.fr-fr/articles/active-directory/external-identities/self-service-sign-up-add-api-connector.md

 ## <a name="after-signing-in-with-an-identity-provider"></a>après la connexion avec un fournisseur d’identité

 Un connecteur d’API à cette étape du processus d’inscription est appelé immédiatement après que l’utilisateur s’est authentifié auprès d’un fournisseur d’identité (Google, Facebook, Azure AD).
-Cette étape précède la **_page de collection d'attributs_* _, qui est le formulaire présenté à l'utilisateur pour collecter des attributs utilisateur.
+Cette étape précède la ***page de collection d’attributs***, qui est le formulaire présenté à l’utilisateur pour collecter des attributs utilisateur.

 <!-- The following are examples of API connector scenarios you may enable at this step:
 - Use the email or federated identity that the user provided to look up claims in an existing system.
 Return these claims from the existing system, pre-fill the attribute collection page, and make them available to return in the token.